Deauville: History

-The combination of the national financial crisis and World War II completely removed the paradisiacal aura of Deauville that would not resurface until the 1950s.
+The combination of the national financial crisis and World War II ensured Deauville would not regain its stature as a resort town until the 1950s.
 During the Second World War, the German Army occupied Deauville.
 Villas, hotels, and the casino were all occupied or used to some extent by the German forces.
-Following the invasion of allied forces D-Day, the German troops were pushed out of Deauville and Normandy.
+Following the invasion of allied forces on D-Day, the German troops were pushed out of Deauville and Normandy.

-Following the war, and perhaps exemplified in the 1960s and beyond, Deauville understood what it represented and decided to act in accordance, playing the cards it had at its disposal: myth and exclusivity.
-Michel d'Ornano was established as the new mayor and Lucien Barriere succeeded his uncle Francois André at the head of the Hotels and Casinos of Deauville.
-Deauville became again a centre for high society and celebrities from almost every field.
-With scenes of award-winning movies being filmed in Deauville (such as Claude Lelouch's "un Homme et une Femme") and endless celebrity traffic, the town has renewed its status as an emblematic resort town of Europe.
+Following the war, Deauville leaned into its reputation for myth and exclusivity.
+Michel d'Ornano was established as the new mayor and Lucien Barriere succeeded his uncle Francois André at the head of the Hotels and Casinos of Deauville, and the town again became a centre for high society and celebrities.
+With scenes of award-winning movies being filmed in Deauville (such as Claude Lelouch's "un Homme et une Femme") and consistent celebrity traffic, the town has renewed its status as an emblematic resort town of Europe.

 Early history

 The first reference to Deauville was in 1060.
-At this time the village was called A Enilla and looked more like a fishing hamlet than a village.
-An Enilla comes from the Germanic Auwja Auwa meaning wet meadow.
-The village was originally up on the hill and a few houses were built next to the St Laurent chapel.
+At this time the village was called A Enilla and resembled a fishing hamlet.
+"A Enilla" comes from the Germanic "Auwja Auwa", meaning wet meadow.
+The village was originally up on a hill and a few houses were built next to the St. Laurent chapel.
 Thanks to its situation near the coast, the village had a small harbour of little importance on the river Touques.

 Duc de Morny

 Deauville owes its greater prominence to the Duc de Morny.
 He described the village as: Cité calme, aux rue désertes, elle forme avec Trouville, animée et bruyante, un contraste absolu.
 Mais ce manque de vie n'est, en réalité, qu'apparent, car de magnifiques propriétés, de même que les délicieux jardins qui les entourent, sont entretnus avec un soin on ne peut plus raffiné.
-Translation: "A quiet town, with deserted streets, it forms a complete contrast with the busy and noisy Trouville.
+In English: "A quiet town, with deserted streets, it forms a complete contrast with the busy and noisy Trouville.
 But this lack of life is, in reality, only apparent, because the magnificent properties, and their delicious gardens, are maintained with a care that could not be more refined."